SavvyPlus/wiki4/superset-kubernetes.md

 * browsing to that location will give the superset login page
 * Wait for 10 minutes for ExternalDNS to generate a nice url and then browse to `http://superset-app.superset.savvybi.enterprises` - login with admin/pa55word

+## Deploying postgres
+From the top level of the git repository
+`sudo docker run -v $(pwd)/superset-app:/files -it savvybi/superset-cluster-kops:0.1`

+* From inside the superset-cluster-kops docker container, run the following
+* `kops export kubecfg --name=${NAME}`
+* `kubectl create -f /files/postgres/postgresql`

+TODO test that other pods can connect to postgresql statefulset

 ## Deploying zookeeper

 If you have already created the k8s cluster, you will need to expand the cluster to at least 3 nodes.